volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl.md

         all = true
       }

-      // One of the arguments from this list "prefix ip_prefix_set" must be set
+      // One of the arguments from this list "ip_prefix_set prefix" must be set

       prefix {
         prefix = ["[192.168.1.0/24, 192.168.2.0/24]\" or \"[2001:db8::1::/112, 2001::db8::2::/112]"]